The mystery of Jesus, the naked hippie dancer

-Dave Stewart, Egg’s keyboardist, would later write in liner notes that, by now, he was no longer the “ex-Barnardo’s child from Southampton whose real name was Bill Jellett” but “naming himself (God knows why) after the Messiah, ever present, whirling like a dervish in his white kaftan and handing out nuts and berries to the audience”.
+Dave Stewart, Egg’s keyboardist, would later write that, by the dawn of the seventies, Jellett was no longer the “ex-Barnardo’s child from Southampton whose real name was Bill Jellett” but “naming himself (God knows why) after the Messiah, ever present, whirling like a dervish in his white kaftan and handing out nuts and berries to the audience”.
 For Mick Farren, The Deviants’ singer, Jellett was “known only as Jesus, one of those freaks who seemed to exist in no other context except mass gatherings .
 Where he came from, where he went to afterwards and how he survived were a total mystery.
 He had no visible means of support, no past and no future.”

 “Tonight there will be one more thunderstorm and I will know who I am in reincarnation,” Jellett said, that St Valentine’s Day in 1970, after the revelation on the train.
 He was looking out of the window of his flat, one clean room in a dilapidated, terraced house in Shepherd’s Bush.
 There was a church on the street, and the sky was heavy again.
 The room was sparsely furnished, though he kept an old turntable.
 Over the next few years, he would pin up simple, abstract paintings on the walls, alongside copies of unanswered letters he would send to the media and politicians.